Core Validator FAQs

 -

-- To register as a validator on Core Chain you must be running a full node in validator mode.
-Please read the guides on configuring validator nodes and running validator nodes for information on how to set this up.
+- To register as a validator on Core, you must be running a full node in validator mode.
+Please read the guides on validator nodes requirements and setting up validator nodes for information on how to set this up.

 - Connect your wallet by selecting Connect Wallet in the top right.